bigin/Scriptor/README.md

 ### Install Requirements
 - A Unix or Windows-based web server running Apache.
-- PHP 8.0 or newer preferable.
+- Min.
+PHP 8.0 or newer preferable.
 - Write permission has to be granted into the complete `data/` directory except `data/config` folder.
 - Apache must have mod_rewrite enabled.
 - Apache must support .htaccess file.